The-YoungOne/Customer_Portal/README.md

   - Automatic fetching and updating of exchange rates.
   - Display of converted amounts during payment processing.

+### **9. Employee Verification System**

+- **Functionality:**
+  - Provides a dashboard for bank employees to verify SWIFT codes and account information before forwarding payments to SWIFT.
+  - Employees can mark payments as "Verified" and submit them for processing.

+- **Features:**
+  - **Verification Dashboard:**
+    - Displays a list of pending transactions awaiting verification.
+    - Detailed view of each transaction, including recipient details and SWIFT codes.

+  - **Verification Process:**
+    1. Employee selects a transaction from the pending list.
+    2. Reviews the SWIFT code and account information for accuracy.
+    3. Marks the transaction as "Verified" or "Rejected" based on validation.
+    4. Verified transactions are forwarded to SWIFT for processing.

+  - **Notifications:**
+    - Upon verification, both the employee and the customer receive notifications about the transaction status.

+  - **Audit Trail:**
+    - Maintains a history of all verifications performed by employees for accountability and auditing purposes.

+- **Process Flow:**
+  1. **Transaction Submission:**
+     - A customer submits an international payment request.

+  2. **Pending Verification:**
+     - The transaction enters a pending state, visible on the Employee Dashboard.

+  3. **Verification:**
+     - An employee reviews the transaction details, including SWIFT code and account information.

+  4. **Approval or Rejection:**
+     - If the transaction is valid, the employee marks it as "Verified" and forwards it to SWIFT.
+     - If invalid, the employee can reject the transaction, prompting the customer to rectify the details.

+  5. **Processing:**
+     - Verified transactions are processed through SWIFT, and the customer is notified of the successful payment.

+- **Security Measures:**
+  - **Role-Based Access Control (RBAC):**
+    - Ensures that only authorized employees can access the verification dashboard and perform actions.

+  - **Data Encryption:**
+    - Sensitive information, such as account numbers and SWIFT codes, is encrypted both in transit and at rest.

+  - **Audit Logs:**
+    - Every verification action is logged with timestamps and employee identifiers to maintain a secure audit trail.

+- **User Interface:**
+  - **Intuitive Design:**
+    - User-friendly interface allowing employees to navigate and perform verification tasks efficiently.

+  - **Responsive Layout:**
+    - Ensures that the dashboard is accessible and functional across various devices and screen sizes.

+  - **Real-Time Updates:**
+    - Utilizes WebSockets or similar technologies to provide real-time updates on transaction statuses without requiring page reloads.

 ---

 ## **Upcoming Features**